vostok/hercules/hercules-protocol/doc/mapper.md

 ```

 In case of optional tag with possible null-value such parameter cannot be true and using `Maybe` wrapper is obligatory.

-## Missing required tags

-In case of missing required tags during deserialization a `MissingRequiredTagsException` will be thrown.

 ## Containers